espressif/esp-hosted/docs/MCU_based_host/Design.md

 #### Control/Command Interface
 - As mentioned above, this interface is implemented over virtual serial interface.
 - This interface is used for sending control commands to control and configure Wi-Fi functionality of attached ESP device.
-- This is an optional interface and in case virtual serial interface is not used, the control path or BT functionality can be used on physical UART interface connected to ESP32.
+- This is an optional interface and in case virtual serial interface is not used, the control path or BT functionality can be used on physical UART interface connected to ESP device.

 #### Network interface layer [netif]
 - This is an abstraction layer between SPI host driver and a network stack.